-LIFE:Rx, the Lifestyle inventory, Fitness Evaluation and Prescription Program evaluates participants by checking blood cholesterol/HDL levels, blood pressure, aerobic capacity, muscular flexibility, muscular strength and other metabolic processes.
+LIFE:Rx, the Lifestyle inventory, Fitness Evaluation and Prescription Program evaluates participants by checking blood cholesterol/HDL levels, blood pressure, aerobic capacity, muscular flexibility, muscular strength, lung capacity, body composition and lifestyle assessment.
 As a part of the fitness evaluation, an exercise plan is developed and designed to suit the student's goals for an individualized exercise program.
 Outreach programs bring health-related workshops to residence halls, sororities, fraternities and other student groups.
 Health Education serves in an advisory capacity to the MSU Student Cancer Support Network and the MSU Student Food Bank.

-For the student seeking information on health-related topics there is the Health Education Resource web site, healthed.msu.edu For the latest MSU-specific alcohol facts, programs, services and activities visit justthefacts.msu.edu or, to quit smoking: healthed.msu.edu/smoking
+For the student seeking information on health-related topics there is the Health Education Resource web site, olin.msu.edu For the latest MSU-specific alcohol facts, programs, services and activities visit just the facts. msu.edu or, to quit smoking: healthed.msu.edu/smoking

 The Alcohol and Other Drug Education Program is within the Olin Health Education Service.

 The Center for Sexual Health Promotion offers the HIV/AIDS Education, Counseling and Testing Program, as well as individual education appointments.